 So if you’re just learning to play a 7-string, this is the best tuning to start with.

 If you have decided to learn to play because of a favorite artist, then you will be pleased.
 There are many well known players who play this type of guitar and in many genres.
-And a great deal of them use B standard as their tuning of choice.
+And a great deal of them use B standard guitar string tuning as their main choice.